 There are several technologies that have proven successful in laboratories or pilot projects.
-A handful of companies are building commercial-scale plants.
-The information on the following companies and technologies was believed current at the time this webpage was written.
-Please do additional research for more current information.
+A handful of companies are building or planning commercial‑scale plants.

 Some of these technologies and companies are: